exasol/snowflake-virtual-schema/doc/design.md

 ## General design notes
 The snowflake virtual schema's capabilities, mapping and query pushdown are mainly based on the existing PostgreSql virtual schema.
 This is because the PostgreSql database approaches Snowflake the closest, functionality wise.
+Currently there are few deviations but this is expected to change.

 ## Notes on NUMERIC
 The numeric datatype has a higher supported precision in Snowflake (38 vs 36 in Snowflake):